SB 760-Relating to Grounds for Nonrecognition or Out-of-Country Foreign Judgments

 - The particular foreign court that rendered the judgment failed to afford due process in the proceedings.

-SB 760 will go on to the Senate floor for consideration.
+SB 760 will go on to the Senate Committee on Commerce and Tourism to be heard.

 AIF SUPPORTS legislation to clarify existing law and protect Florida businesses from foreign judgments that are not compatible with the requirements of due process of law.